Bloomsbury Law Clinic

 About the Law Clinic

 The mission and purpose of the Bloomsbury Law Clinic is two-fold:

 - Social justice: we provide free legal advice to people who are not eligible for legal aid and cannot afford to pay

 - Student learning: the law clinic provides law students with clinical experience, and non-law students with the opportunity to develop their transferrable skills

 We provide legal advice on Housing Law for residential tenants (we do not provide advice to landlords), covering tenancy disputes, disrepair and homelessness.
 From February 2023 we will also be extending our clinic to advise on a whole range of civil and family disputes.

-When you complete the Enquiry Form you will be required to confirm that you accept the Law Clinic’s Terms and Conditions.
+When you contact the law clinic, please confirm that you accept the clinic’s Terms and Conditions.
 If you do not accept the Terms and Conditions, we will be unable to provide you with an appointment.